Thumbprint Cookies

 - Bake for 18-20 minutes until the cookies are lightly golden on the edges, but still mostly pale in color.
 You don't want to overbake these.

-- Let the cookies cool completely on a wire rack, for at least 60 minutes, but ideally a few hours.
+- Let the cookies cool completely on a wire rack before enjoying.
+For optimal taste, I recommend at least 30 minutes, but ideally a few hours.
 These aren’t the kind of cookies that taste good when they’re hot.
 Enjoy!

 Notes